fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 The salient features of a reference zone are:

-* You can specify a minimum value and a maximum value to draw a reference zone.
+- You can specify a minimum value and a maximum value to draw a reference zone.

-* You can create one or more reference zones on canvas for each y-axis (in case the chart has multiple y-axes).
+- You can create one or more reference zones on canvas for each y-axis (in case the chart has multiple y-axes).

-* You can customize the color and other cosmetic properties to each reference zone.
+- You can customize the color and other cosmetic properties to each reference zone.

-* When you hover over the reference zone, the data plots falling in the zone get highlighted.
+- When you hover over the reference zone, the data plots falling in the zone get highlighted.

 A chart with a reference zone looks like as shown below:

-CHART
+temperature-reading-line-plot-reference-zone

+{% embed_ftChart temperature-reading-line-plot-reference-zone %}

 In the above chart, a reference zone appears parallel to the time axis.
 Hover on the zone to see the label and the value.